From the Keys to Lake Okeechobee, here are the best South Florida bike trails.

 Who will most enjoy this bike trail?
 This is a route that has something for everyone.
 Hard-core riders can get up to 30 miles per hour and many avid cyclists include this in 40-mile loops.
 At the other end of the spectrum, families can park at a Hobe Beach Martin County Park at the northern end of the island and ride a 6-mile round trip on a dead-end two-lane road that ends at the spectacular wild beach, Hobe Sound Wildlife Refuge, which is well worth exploring.

 Like everyone else, we love bicycling by the beach, and most of A1A through Broward and Palm Beach has dedicated bike lanes.
-We know this is the favored route for bicyclists who want to ride 50 miles on a Sunday morning.
-Despite that, we don’t find it a relaxing ride.
-The best section (for us) is the 5 miles in Boca Raton, between Camino Real and Lake Worth Road, where there is a bike path rather than a bike lane.
+This is the favored route for bicyclists who want to ride 50 miles on a Sunday morning.
+The problem with the Broward section is a combination of heavy traffic and, in Fort Lauderdale, a line of parked cars adjacent to the bike lane, where driver doors may fly open without warning.

 More South Florida bike trails: